MuhdNihalCY/AI-based-blog-platform/SRS.md

 * A sophisticated, scheduled content generation and publishing engine powered by the Gemini Pro API for text and a free, third-party AI for images.
 * A persistent database (MongoDB) for storing all content, system configurations, and performance metrics.
 * Integration with free tools for monetization and SEO optimization.
+* A master admin account system with secure authentication and password reset functionality via email OTP.

 #### 1.3 Intended Audience
 This document is for the development team (frontend and backend), QA specialists, project managers, and business stakeholders.
 It ensures a shared, unambiguous understanding of the system's objectives and technical specifications.